-- acute presentation resembling that of viral hepatitis, with non-specific symptoms of malaise, nausea/vomiting, anorexia, joint and abdominal pain, followed by jaundice, dark urine, and pale stools (40-50% of patients with AIH-1 or AIH-2) - fulminant hepatic failure with grade II to IV hepatic encephalopathy developing 2 weeks to 2 months after the onset of symptoms (~3% of patients with AIH-1 and ~25% of patients with AIH-2) - insidious onset, characterized by non-specific symptoms (progressive fatigue, relapsing jaundice, amenorrhea, headache, anorexia, joint and abdominal pain, diarrhea, weight loss), lasting from 6 months to a few years before diagnosis (~40% of patients with AIH-1 and ~25% of patients with AIH-2)
+1. acute presentation resembling that of viral hepatitis, with nonspecific symptoms of malaise, nausea/vomiting, anorexia, joint and abdominal pain, followed by jaundice, dark urine, and pale stools (40%-50% of patients with AIH-1 or AIH-2)

-- complications of cirrhosis and portal hypertension (haematemesis from oesophageal/gastric varices, bleeding diathesis, splenomegaly), without previous history of jaundice or liver disease (~10 of both AIH types). - incidental finding of raised hepatic aminotransferases, without any symptoms or signs (rare in large series, but real prevalence unknown)
+- 2. FHF with grade II to IV hepatic encephalopathy developing 2 weeks to 2 months after the onset of symptoms (\sim 3% of patients with AIH-1 and \sim 25% of patients with AIH-2) - 3. insidious onset, characterized by nonspecific symptoms (progressive fatigue, relapsing jaundice, amenorrhea, headache, anorexia, joint and abdominal pain, diarrhea, weight loss), lasting from 6 months to a few years before diagnosis (~40% of patients with AIH-1 and ~25% of patients with AIH-2) - complications of cirrhosis and portal hypertension (hematemesis from oesophageal/gastric varices, bleeding diathesis, splenomegaly), without previous history of jaundice or liver disease (~10 of both AIH types). - incidental finding of raised hepatic aminotransferases, without any symptoms or signs (rare in large series, but real prevalence unknown)

 The mode of presentation of AIH in childhood is therefore variable, and the disease should be suspected and excluded in all children presenting with symptoms and signs of prolonged or severe liver disease.
 Acute hepatitic episodes alternating with spontaneous clinical and biochemical improvement are not uncommon, a relapsing pattern that often leads to a dangerous delay in diagnosis and treatment.
-Hence AIH should always be suspected when known causes of acute hepatitis are excluded.
+Hence, AIH should always be suspected when known causes of acute hepatitis are excluded.

-At least one-third of patients with AIH have cirrhosis at the time of diagnosis, irrespective of the mode of presentation, (61, 62), indicating that the disease process is longstanding.
+At least one-third of patients with AIH have cirrhosis at the time of diagnosis, irrespective of the mode of presentation, (61,62), indicating that the disease process is longstanding.
 AIH patients presenting acutely have often advanced fibrosis or cirrhosis on liver biopsy.

-Severity of disease is similar in the two AIH types.
-AIH-2, however, has a higher tendency to present as ALF and is more refractory to eventual treatment withdrawal (61, 75, 78).
-In both types a family history of autoimmune disease is frequent (~40%) and some 20% of patients have associated autoimmune disorders either present at diagnosis or developing during follow-up, including: thyroiditis, inflammatory bowel disease (IBD), haemolytic anemia, vitiligo, coeliac disease, insulin-dependent diabetes, Behçet disease, Sjögren syndrome, glomerulonephritis, idiopathic thrombocytopenia, urticaria pigmentosa, hypoparathyroidism, and Addison disease (mainly in AIH-2) (61, 80).
+Severity of disease is similar in the 2 AIH types.
+AIH-2, however, has a higher tendency to present as ALF and is more refractory to eventual treatment withdrawal (61,75,78).
+In both types, a family history of autoimmune disease is frequent $(\sim 40\%)$ and approximately 20% of patients have associated autoimmune disorders either present at diagnosis or developing during follow-up, including thyroiditis, inflammatory bowel disease (IBD), hemolytic anemia, vitiligo, celiac disease, insulin-dependent diabetes, Behçet disease, Sjögren syndrome, glomerulonephritis, idiopathic thrombocytopenia, urticaria pigmentosa, hypoparathyroidism, and Addison disease (mainly in AIH-2) (61,80).
 These conditions should be actively sought for prompt treatment (81).

-In this context diagnosis of particular importance are: thyroiditis with hypothyroidism that affects 8-23% of patients (61, 80), coeliac disease that affects between 5-10% of patients (82-85), and IBD that is reported in 18% of patients (31).
-Interestingly patients with AIH and coeliac disease have been reported to achieve treatment-free sustained remission in a significantly higher proportion of cases, when compared with patients with AIH without coeliac disease, suggesting a possible long-term adjuvant effect of the gluten-free diet (86).
+In this context, diagnoses of particular importance are: thyroiditis with hypothyroidism that affects 8% to 23% of patients (61,80), celiac disease that affects 5% to 10% of patients (82-85), and IBD that is reported in 18% of patients (31).
+Interestingly, patients with AIH and celiac disease have been reported to achieve treatment-free sustained remission in a significantly higher proportion of cases, when compared with patients with AIH without celiac disease, suggesting a possible long-term adjuvant effect of the gluten-free diet (86).

-AIH-2 responsive to immunosuppressive treatment can be part of the autoimmune polyendocrinopathy-candidiasis-ectodermal dystrophy (APECED) syndrome, an autosomal recessive genetic disorder characterised by the triad of chronic mucocutaneous candidiasis, hypoparathyroidism, and Addison disease, in which AIH-2 is present in some 20-30% of cases (87-89).
+AIH-2 responsive to immunosuppressive treatment can be part of the autoimmune polyendocrinopathy-candidiasis-ectodermal dystrophy syndrome, an autosomal recessive genetic disorder characterized by the triad of chronic mucocutaneous candidiasis, hypoparathyroidism, and Addison disease, in which AIH-2 is present in approximately 20% to 30% of cases (87-89).
 Autoimmune and immunodeficiency diseases are likely to be the outcome of a dysfunctional immune system.
 Multiple single-gene defects have been identified, resulting in rare diseases with features of both immunodeficiency and autoimmunity, including AIH (90-92).